Current Challenge: Blue Dot O' Fun

 View route & record your completion

-The reward for finishing is a rubber duck, and the reason is partly practical and partly a confession.
-Practical: this team has too many thoughtful eaters for food-based prizes to work, and a duck doesn't care about anyone's macros, allergies, or fasting window.
-Confession: ducks are just inherently good.
+The reward for finishing is the coolest rubber duck around.
+Why a duck, you may ask?
+Partly practical, this team has too many thoughtful eaters for food-based prizes to work, and a duck doesn't care about anyone's macros, allergies, or fasting window.
+Mostly though: ducks are just inherently good.
 They are small, they are absurd, they accumulate visibly on a desk or a dashboard, and an MRU member with five ducks is unmistakably a person who has done the work.